ann-glitch/chatGPT-clone/README.md

 ## .env file

-Replace the sample.env file in the config folder to config.env and replace the values with your own values.
+Replace the sample.env file to .env and replace the values with your own values.